5 HIIT Treadmill Workouts to Build Speed and Fitness

-The vast majority of runners would probably agree that running outside along your favorite trail or route on a beautiful spring or fall day is the best way to enjoy your miles.
-With the sun shining on your face and a slight breeze to keep you from overheating, you can run as if you’re an unstoppable force to be reckoned with, enjoying each and every step of each and every mile.
+I think most runners would agree that running outside along your favorite trail or route on a beautiful spring or fall day is the best way to enjoy your miles.

-Although a treadmill can be a fantastic training tool for runners, and a safer and more appealing alternative in stormy weather or the dark, running on a treadmill is generally not as engaging or gratifying as running outside.
+Although a treadmill can be a fantastic training tool and a safer, more appealing alternative to running in extreme conditions, it’s generally not as engaging or gratifying as running outside.

-• 5 Ultimate HIIT Treadmill Workouts to Get Faster
+5 HIIT Treadmill Workouts to Build Speed and Fitness 1

 What Is a HIIT Treadmill Workout?